 I’ve been writing all over the internet since 2015, both casually and professionally.
 This article combines my years of experience with many hours of research to offer a comprehensive guide on where to start a science blog.

 Note to non-science writers: Welcome!
 My website shares content for aspiring science writers.
 This guide to choosing the best science blogging platform will be helpful for anyone looking to start a blog.
-Most of what I cover here will be relevant to anyone starting a blog.

 One issue with other blog platform guides is that they undervalue the structural differences between blogging strategies.
-Blogging networks, newsletters, and personal websites reward different types of content and are meant for kings of writers.
+Blogging networks, newsletters, and personal websites reward different types of content and are meant for kinds of writers.
 Picking which website builder or newsletter distribution system is secondary to making sure you are traveling in the right direction.

 There is no such thing as a “best” blogging platform for everyone.
 Each writer has their own goals, level of experience, and preferences.
 Before starting a science blog you should decide on your goals: why are you starting a science blog?
 Once you have a plan, it is time to figure out which blogging platform is right for you.